segni-tafesse/ethio_agri_smart/lib/data/Beans.md

 Mature Size:  ranges from 1 to 3 feet in height.

-Bloom Time: Beans typically bloom during the summer months, producing clusters of small, fragrant flowers.
+Bloom Time: during the summer months, producing clusters of small, fragrant flowers.

 Sun Exposure: Beans thrive in full sun